-The new linear A levels in Mathematics and Further Mathematics allow for the AS level to be taught alongside those pupils studying the two year A level course.
-Both the AS and the full A level will include Pure and Applied Mathematics (Mechanics and Statistics).
+The new linear A Levels in Mathematics and Further Mathematics allow for the AS level to be taught alongside those pupils studying the two year A Level course.
+Both the AS and the full A Level will include Pure and Applied Mathematics (Mechanics and Statistics).
 These are examined on separate papers.
-In Year 13, in addition to the new content taught, the concepts covered in Year 12 will be examined, but at a higher level.
+In Year 13, in addition to the new content taught, the concepts covered in Year 12 will be examined at a higher level.

-Assessment will be through examination only.
-The AS level is a stand alone qualification and therefore marks gained at AS do not contribute to the A level.
+Assessment is through examination only.
+The AS level is a standalone qualification and therefore marks gained at AS do not contribute to the A Level.